O2-CH4/O2-CH4.github.io/_pages/Files.md

 - **Force Decoding**: Trained neural decoders to predict applied force on a knob sensor from rat motor cortex activity using different LSTM architectures and loss formulation.

 - **Kinematics Decoding**: Developed a pipeline to decode kinematic targets from intra-cortical neural recordings using deep recurrent networks.
 Led a team of research students in creating a codebase for signal processing, dataset generation (customizable by parameters such as temporal resolution and window length), and decoder training.
-(PDF Proprietary)

 ---